Does Benzoyl Peroxide Bleach Skin? The Truth About Acne Treatment

 Key Takeaways

-• Benzoyl peroxide is an effective acne treatment that can cause skin lightening
+• Benzoyl peroxide is an effective acne treatment that can cause temporary skin lightening.

-• The "bleaching" effect is actually a temporary oxidation process
+• The lightening effect is a temporary oxidation process, not true bleaching in the clinical sense.

 How Benzoyl Peroxide Affects Skin Pigmentation